Keeper vs. Bitwarden 2024: Which Is Better?

 I really like how user-friendly Keeper’s interface is — all the features are easy to use, and the web and desktop apps have the same design, so switching between them is seamless.

 Bitwarden’s user experience is also good, but not as good as Keeper’s.
-The interface is simple and functional, but I encountered some hiccups with auto-fill during my tests.
+The interface is simple and functional, but I had to go and search the knowledge base to find what several of the settings under the auto-fill function actually did.

 Importing passwords to Keeper is super easy and quick.
 It has an automatic password-importing tool that searches for all the stored credentials in your web browser and automatically adds them to your vault without requiring you to manually export the data to a CSV file first.
 Keeper also provides detailed guides on how to import data from other password managers, which is helpful, especially for beginners.